serialfuzzer/hackerTasksAPI/README.md

 iii.
 Login
 iv.
 Authorization
 v.
 Sites (Add and GET)
 vi.
-Remove Site by siteId
+Checklist related features vii.
+Structure targets into project

 ## Features To Add

-i.
-Add checklist
-ii.
-Remove checklist
-iii.
-Share checklist among users
+1. Share checklist among users
+1. URL Validation in the Sites controller

 ## How to run